Couplings and Strong Approximations to Time Dependent Empirical Processes Based on I.I.D. Fractional Brownian Motions: Introduction

 \section{Introduction}

+The aim in this paper is to derive Gaussian couplings and strong approximations to time dependent empirical processes based on $n$ independent sample continuous fractional Brownian motions, as defined in Subsection \ref{s2A}.
+Our couplings yield surprisingly close \textit{almost sure} approximations of our empirical processes by Gaussian processes defined on sequences of intervals for which weak convergence cannot hold in the limit.
+As an example of what our strong approximations can do, we show that functional laws of the iterated logarithm [FLIL] for these empirical processes can be derived from those that are known for Gaussian processes.

-Swanson \cite{Swan07} using classical weak convergence theory proved that an appropriately scaled median of $n$ independent Brownian motions converges weakly to a mean zero Gaussian process.
-More recently Kuelbs and Zinn \cite{KZ1,KZ2} have obtained central limit theorems for a time dependent quantile process based on $n$ independent copies of a wide variety of random processes, which may be zero or perturbed to be not zero with probability $1$ (w.p.~1) at zero.
+Our investigations may be thought of as a continuation of those of Kuelbs, Kurtz and Zinn \cite{KKZ}, who proved central limit theorems for time dependent empirical processes based on $n$ independent copies of a wide variety of random processes.
 These include certain self-similar processes of which fractional Brownian motion is a special case.
-Their approach is based on an extension of a result of Vervaat \cite{Vervaat} on the weak convergence of inverse processes in combination with results from their deep study with Kurtz \cite{KKZ} of central limit theorems for time dependent empirical processes.

-We shall define a time dependent empirical process based on $n$ independent fractional Brownian motions and derive strong approximations to it by Gaussian processes.
-We follow the basic methodology outlined in Berthet and Mason \cite{BerthetMason} to obtain our approximations to this process.
-Surprisingly, they are in force on sequences of intervals for which weak convergence cannot hold in the limit.
-They lead to strong approximations and functional laws of the iterated logarithm for the quantile or inverse of these empirical processes and are obtained via time dependent Bahadur--Kiefer representations.
-Our results show the kind of strong limit theorems that are possible when one turns to the detailed analysis of time dependent empirical and quantile processes based on processes which have a fine local random structure, such as fractional Brownian motion.
+Our results reveal the kind of strong limit theorems that are possible when one turns to the detailed analysis of time dependent empirical processes based on processes which have a fine local random structure, such as fractional Brownian motion.